nexiality/documentation/commands/web/saveValue(var,locator).md

 ---

 ### Description

-- This command is to save the value of the attribute.
+This command is to save the value of a web form element, such as text box, text area, dropdown, checkbox, radio button and button.
+This "value" mentioned here is equivalent to the "value" attribute of the corresponding form element identified via the specified `locator`.
-- In other words this command will save the value of the element into variable if the element attribute contains the value.
-- The command will pass and return the value to be stored into variable or else fail otherwise.

 ### Parameters